 Paula K. Davis, M.A., C.D.E.
-(Certified Diversity Executive) is Assistant Vice Chancellor for Diversity for the University of Pittsburgh’s Schools of the Health Sciences.
-Davis assumed her current position after serving the School of Medicine as Assistant Dean with responsibility for Admissions, Financial Aid and Diversity Programs.
+(Certified Diversity Executive) is Associate Vice Chancellor for Diversity, Equity, and Inclusion, Health Sciences.
+Davis assumed her current position after serving the School of Medicine as Assistant Vice chancellor for Health Sciences Diversity since 2007.
+She has also served as Assistant Dean for admissions and financial aid, for student affairs, and director of diversity programs.
 Davis’s career has centered on higher education administration including recruitment and admissions, financial aid, academic advising, alumni relations, and support services for diverse student populations.

 After graduation from the Department of Biology at MIT, I moved on to postdoctoral training in the Department of Molecular and Cellular Physiology at Stanford University School of Medicine.
 I then established my own research lab as an Assistant Professor in the Department of Physiology and taught medical students at the University of Pennsylvania School of Medicine.
 After four years I moved my lab to the University of Pittsburgh School of Medicine where I am currently Associate Professor of Cell Biology.